II.6: Q8_0 quantization

 So one block is: a 2-byte scale plus 32 one-byte quants = 34 bytes for 32 weights.
 In FP32 those same 32 weights would be 32 × 4 = 128 bytes.
 That's a 3.76× size reduction, close to 4× but slightly less because of the per-block scale overhead.
 The _0 in the name means "no zero-point": the quants are symmetric around zero, scale only.
 Loading a weight back is one multiply: f32_value = quant_i8 as f32 * scale.

 The accuracy cost is real but small.
-Eight bits per weight, with a per-32-block scale, is enough that the model's outputs are nearly indistinguishable from the FP32 version, which is exactly why this format is the default for shipping models.
+Eight bits per weight, with a per-32-block scale, is enough that the model's outputs are nearly indistinguishable from the FP32 version, which is why this format is the default for shipping models.
 We get most of a 4× bandwidth win for a precision loss the model shrugs off.

 The Q8_0 block format